-Set in Sierra Nevada in Andalusia is one of Spain’s most popular tourist locations
+Set in the Sierra Nevada Mountains in Andalusia is one of Spain’s most popular tourist locations

 Our plan for the day was to tour the Alhambra, a large palace and fortress complex that sits high on a hill high above the old city of Granada.
 It is one, if not the most visited tourist site in the whole of Spain.
 The Alhambra is a UNESCO World Heritage Site and the inspiration for many songs and stories